Bernardo-MG/symbaroum-dev-docs/model/character.md

 ## Armor

-The armor value depends on the armor used.
-But there are several sources for armor, such as traits, which can stack.
+The armor value depends on the armor used, combined with other sources.
+These sources should be noted separatedly.

-Some of these sources are not real armor.
-For example robust ignores damage.
-While these are part of the armor value, they should be noted separatedly.

 ## Actions